The thinking behind the writing.

 Independent

-Worked directly with founders and operators on the problems that precede growth: market entry assessments, financial models for capital raises, and the roadmaps that connect strategy to execution.
+Worked directly with founders and operators on the problems that precede growth: market entry assessments, financial models for capital raises, and roadmaps that connect strategy to execution.
 Short engagements, high stakes, no room for ambiguity.

 Deloitte